TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 # Consumer API - v1.0 - MVP

-## Updates
-### 5/16/2022
-- Actually really removed station from flex (I apparently missed this last time)
-- Updated flex to clarify that there is one call which will return a zip file with all flex data
-- Removed questions, these have been updated now

-### 5/12/2022
-- Removed station and bounding box from pathways, removed station from flex to simplify, moved notes on those to the Future API doc
-- Also removed stations call since there are now no retrievals based on station_id in this API

 ## Security / Authentication:
 - All applications will be required to obtain an API key to use the TDEI consumer API
 - The requirements for getting an API key are to provide a contact name, a valid email address and sign / acknowledge a data use agreement.